nxp-mcuxpresso/mcuxsdk-doc/boards/i.MX/frdmimx937/gettingStarted/topics/compiler_debugger.md

 **Note:**

--   To support i.MX 952, the patch for IAR and Segger J-Link must be installed.
+-   To support FRDM i.MX 937, the patch for IAR and Segger J-Link must be installed.
 To get the patch, contact your local field applications engineer \(FAE\) or the sales representative.

 **Parent topic:**[Toolchain introduction](../topics/toolchain_introduction.md)